 The principal hydrocarbon bearing sedimentary section of the Afghan-Tajik basin lies from the Jurassic to the Paleogene, marine carbonates and clastic rocks.
-The latter post salt section is well developed in the Tajik part of the basin where the Paleocene-Bukhara formation limestones form an important oil and gas reservoir.
-The initial regional geological review carried out by Tethys suggests that there is potential for large structures especially sub salt in the Bokhtar area, possibly containing both oil and natural gas.
+The latter post-salt section is well developed in the Tajik part of the basin where the Paleocene-Bukhara formation limestones form an important oil and gas reservoir.
+The initial regional geological review carried out by Tethys suggests that there is potential for large structures post and sub-salt in the Bokhtar area, possibly containing both oil and natural gas.
 Reservoir rocks are present, as are mature source rocks, with the Company's analysis showing that the source rock is primarily Jurassic and could be oil and gas prone.
 The area has significant structuring, both tectonic and through active salt movement and potentially attractive prospects should occur in both the sub-salt and post-salt section.
 The Company believes that the area is under-explored and that it has a very real potential for significant oil and gas deposits, although some of these structures are expected to be at substantial depths.

-Until 2012, there was little foreign investment in the Tajik oil and gas sector.
-In early 2007, the Russian gas company, GazProm, was granted a licence to explore the Sarikamysh gas prospect.2 According to GazProm, Tajikistan's total oil and gas deposits are 106 Tcf (3 Tcm) of natural gas.3 Gazprom have since concentrated on exploring the West Shaambary Licence.
 In 2012, Tethys farmed-out 66.67% of its interest in the Bokhtar PSC to Total and CNPC and it is expected that foreign investment in the hydrocarbon sector will grow substantially over the next few years.

 The legislative framework for oil and gas exploration and development projects is maturing.
 Until 2007, oil and gas concessions were owned and operated primarily by the government under a legislative regime similar to the Soviet regime whereby a licence would be issued and the operator would be responsible for payment of profit taxes and local taxes.
-The Production Sharing Law (as defined below), was adopted in 2007.
+The Production Sharing Law, as defined below, was adopted in 2007.
 The Tajik legislation which regulates the oil and gas sectors includes the Law on Mineral Resources (1994 as amended in 1995 and in 2008), the Law on Energy (2000) and the Government Decree on Concluding Contracts for Use of Mineral Resources (2001).
 In addition, the Law on Investments (2007) permits foreign investors to have tax remissions as prescribed by Tax and Customs Codes.
 Further, foreign companies can establish wholly-owned enterprises in Tajikistan, foreign currency is freely convertible and the tax and customs codes have been simplified as of 2005 by taking into consideration international legislation.

 In early March 2007, the Tajik State introduced production sharing legislation (the "Production Sharing Law"), which established the framework for production sharing in mineral extraction, with the investor providing the capital for the venture and with the product being split between the investor and the government of Tajikistan.
 Pursuant to the Production Sharing Law, the maximum level of cost recovery shall not exceed 70% of production, however, the law gives significant flexibility to the negotiation of commercial terms between an investor and the government of Tajikistan in any production sharing contract.
-For instance, an investor has the right to export their production and to utilise government-owned infrastructure.
+For instance, an investor has the right to export their production and to utilize government-owned infrastructure.
 The Production Sharing Law also provides for contract stability and protection of investor rights.
 In connection with the Tajikistan Farm-Out Agreement, the Tajik government approval of certain amendments to the PSC was obtained.

 Current oil production in Tajikistan is small and the infrastructure is under-developed.
 In the north, there is access to the refineries in the Fergana valley, which are reported to have a capacity of some 170,000 bopd.
-In the south, rail routes exist from the Kulob area through both Dushanbe and Kurgan-Teppa into the Uzbek rail network and extend into the overall Central Asian
+In the south, rail routes exist from the Kulob area through both Dushanbe and Kurgan-Teppa into the Uzbek rail network and extend into the overall Central Asian rail complex.